taiwoajasa245/Lasu-Department-checker/README.md

 - `GET /`: Renders the homepage.
 - `POST /get-dept`: Retrieves department information based on selected faculty.
 - `POST /dept-courses`: Retrieves and filters courses based on department and level.
+- `POST /get-department`: Retrieves and filters courses based on faculty request body and responds in JSON format.
+- `POST /get-courses`: Retrieves and filters courses based on faculty, department and level and responds in JSON format.

 ## Technologies Used